Who plays Baby Yoda on SNL?

 Ending his monologue, he said: “I love everyone, man, even my haters,” with Che retorting: “Really?
 Because you have some strong words for one hater in particular over the years,” referencing his ongoing feud with the Guardians of the Galaxy character.

-“Baby Groot, I know we had our issues, but from the bottom of my heart, I really really don’t like you,” Baby Yoda added.
+“Baby Groot, I know we had our issues, but from the bottom of my heart, I really really don’t like you,” Baby Yoda acknowledged.

 “Next time I see you, I will chop you down like Paul Bunyan, sprinkle you on my blunt, and smoke you while I’m in the hot tub with your girl,” he further threatened.